 Time To Hire

-This is a metric that calculates the number of days it takes for a candidate to accept a job from the initial moment of contact.
+This is a metric that calculates the average time it takes to hire a new employee, which means the of days it takes for a candidate to accept a job from the initial moment of contact.

 This metric is important as it tells an organization how efficient their recruitment process it.